schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 For example, a /29 network that formerly allowed 6 unique interface addresses on an Ethernet can now use 7.
-A /31 network that formerly allowed no unique interface addresses at all can be used for the two interfaces in a point-to-point network.
+A /31 network that formerly allowed no unique interface addresses at all can be used for the two interfaces in a point-to-point network as per FIXME.

 ## Unicast use of the zero node address in each network or subnet